kylastyles/jobSankey/README.md

 https://github.com/msquinn/vega-demo/blob/main/lib/spec.json

 ### How to Run
-1. Create a virtual environment `python3 -m venv venv`
+1. Create a virtual environment: `python3 -m venv venv`
 2. Edit and paste the environment variables listed below to the bottom of the venv/bin/activate file
-3. Activate the virtual environment `source venv/bin/activate`
+3. Activate the virtual environment: `source venv/bin/activate`
 3. Open a terminal at the root of this directory, and then run the following commands:
 - `make up` to stand up Docker containers
 - *`make pull` to pull data from a Google Sheet (*optional, else create your own csv)